-Crusty eyes occur when discharge from the eye dries on the lids, lashes, or corners of the eye, creating a crusty effect.
-When the discharge is still wet, it may make the eyes sticky.
+Crusty eyes occur when discharge from the eye dries on the lids, lashes, or corners of the eye, creating a crusty effect or sticky effect.
+Discharge happens during sleep but can also indicate dry eye, an allergic reaction, or an infection.

 A small amount of discharge in the corners of the eyes is normal, according to the American Academy of Ophthalmology (AAO).
 However, sometimes eye discharge is a symptom of an eye infection or health condition.